Spring Break Without Crowds

 Avoid the Main Drags

 If you have little ones who don’t take kindly to large crowds, ask the front desk for a few recommendations for spots that tend to be safe and less busy.
-Guest services and concierge can help pick the best and safest spots.
+Guest services and the concierge can help pick the best and safest spots.
 In my travels, I’ve always come across that one street or area where the party is going strong.
 In areas not along the main drags, not only does there tend to be less of a crowd for shopping, dining, and activities, but the prices tend to be better as well.
 And the last thing you want to do is venture out in an unknown city to an unsafe spot.
 Play it safe.

 Consider a Family-Style Condo Instead of a Hotel Room